Foothill Freeway: State Route 30

-State Route 30 business route
+State Route 30 Business

-State Route 30 Business (SR 30 Bus.) was a business route of SR 30 that existed from 1964 to 2007 along Highland Avenue from Rialto to Highland; it serves the city centers of both cities.
+State Route 30 Business (SR 30 Bus.) was a business route of SR 30 that existed from 1964 to 2007 along Highland Avenue from Rialto to Highland; it served the city centers of both cities.
 Its main purpose was to divert traffic from the Foothill Freeway and connect traffic from downtown Rialto to Downtown San Bernardino by street.
-This business route remains signed at the crossing of Waterman Avenue and Highland Avenue where signs were not taken down but are old and sun bleached.
+This business route remained signed at the crossing of Waterman Avenue and Highland Avenue where old, sun-bleached signs were not taken down until 2023.

 I-215 interchange

 The final phase of the Foothill Freeway project involved the completion of the interchange with I-215 (exit 74).
 When the Foothill Freeway mainline was completed in 2007, exit 74 had only four of its six ramps built, missing movements from SR 210 eastbound to I-215 southbound and from I-215 northbound to SR 210 westbound.
 The flyover plans for these moves had to be recast to address potential soil liquefaction in the event of rupture of existing or undiscovered faults in the area during an earthquake; this project was separated from the main 210 project to avoid delaying the latter.
 Completion of exit 74 was also tied to the widening of I-215 in the area.
 The flyover from northbound I-215 to westbound SR 210 opened on December 22, 2011, while the eastbound SR 210 to southbound I-215 opened on July 23, 2012, thus completing the interchange.